Nextiva / Blog / VoIP

 A PABX system is often owned and administered by the company hosting it on its premises.
 Many call centers and large enterprises use PABX to handle high call volumes efficiently.
 Common features include auto attendant, call conferencing, call holding, call forwarding, voicemail, and call transfer.

-Modern PABX systems take advantage of VoIP technology for lower cost and better scalability compared to legacy landline systems.
+Modern PABX systems use VoIP technology, which is lower cost and has better scalability than legacy landline systems.
 Cloud-based PABX solutions are also now available.

 What Is the Difference Between PBX and PABX?